Turn boring cardboard boxes into beautiful fabric storage boxes with this easy tutorial.

 - You can make your boxes fit any space with the instructions above.

 - Fabric glue

 - Optional: for sewing projects I couldn’t live without my seam gauge, quilter’s rulers and rotary cutter

 Start by cutting out the fabric.
 For each box:

 - cut one piece that is the length of the front, bottom, and back combined plus 2-3″ by the width of the box front plus 1″;

 - cut two pieces that are the height of your box plus 2-3″ and the depth of your box plus 2-3″

 For each box I cut 1 piece at 10 3/4″ x 34″ for the front/bottom/back and 2 pieces at 15″ x 11 1/2″ for the sides.

 Fold over 1/2″ on each side of the front/bottom/back piece and press (this is where the seam gauge comes in really handy).

-If you like this project, don’t forget to sign up for my weekly newsletter where I will continue to share my love of DIY and all the projects in our home.
+If you like this project, don’t forget to subscribe to the newsletter where I will continue to share my love of DIY and all the projects in our home.